leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 realize that not only as an alternative possible, but it is in fact preferable to the current order of things.

-Hypatia Software Organization is a system fostering mutual aid, generative justice, that is outreach and ideological-warming, independent, but within current capitalist statist modes of production.
-"Warming" as in the boiling frog, whereby people not necessarily aware of the ideology support it indirectly, whereby "socialism" is a call for communism within a Capitalist Realism, "leaderlessness" is perhaps a call for anarchy within a "Statist Realism."
-This warming gradually becomes a completely anarchist form of governance and commodity production.

 FOSS/web projects are moved by emergent social interactions, rather than traditional corporate structures.
 FOSS advocates were a good initial target, for whom a leaderless system could be considered more palatable then most other types, simply due to prior exposure to emergent patterns and how they craft software.

 I was (ironically) confronted by classism within Hypatia when there was a push by the Board of Directors to remove or restrict the cash relief program,